Jackreckness/Fall-Detection-LSTM/README.md

 Predicting steps:
 1. Run the application: Execute the main script `py main.py`
 - there is a switch in the main function to predict the test videos or predict on video inputs
-- I've put some sample ntu+b videos under test_video folder
+- Some sample videos under test_video folder

-## Question
-If you have any question, please contact wxi33@uclive.ac.nz.
-(Jack Xiao)